jsbyysheng/onrobot_hex_ft_sensor/README.md

 Compiling
 ---------
-Assuming you are in home directory, and you have root priviliges you should do the following steps
+Assuming you are in home directory, and you have root priviliges first you should do the following steps

 In a console, type: